 The Zone had long been declared a void of empty space.
 The Varan understood that a small but incredibly dense blackhole cleared the region.
-However, the vanished star systems had left behind a ring of condensed dark matter and an extensive asteroid belt that hid the event horizon.
+However, vanished star systems left behind a ring of condensed dark matter and an asteroid belt that hid the event horizon.
 The majority of the field was heavy metals; iron, lead, arsenic, and mercury, intermixed with dark matter.
-This exotic combination in its compacted state interacted with matter in odd ways, particularly if you’re a carbon-based life form.
+This compacted smaterial interacted with matter in odd ways, particularly if you happened to be a carbon-based life form.

 Mox was there to grab a boulder of the stuff, put it in a containment unit and haul it out.
 The scientists that put him up to the challenge knew there was no way to remove the dark matter material but wanted him to try anyway.
 For his troubles, they offered a top of the line synthetic crew member named Randall.
 She and her experimentally enhanced positronic net of a nervous system came bounding through the bridge door.

 Randall was physical perfection meets mental unlimitedness.
 Or at least that’s how they boasted about her.
-Mox had dumped a third of the Brick’s computer memory into her to test her out.
-The result was the greatest synthetic he had ever worked with.
+Mox dumped a third of The Brick’s computer memory into her to test her out.
+The result was the greatest synthetic he’d ever worked with.
 The fact that she had a thousand years of his personal logs memorized made her adept at working with him.

 “Alright buster, this bucket of bolts is ready to roll!”
 Randall bumped Mox out of the navigation seat with her hip.